Moscow Exchange bets on growth in Russia-China investments

 “I see growing interest of Chinese investors into Russia,” Marich told Reuters.
 “That’s one reason for cautious optimism.
 The other real transactions have happened.”

-Marich pointed to CEFC China Energy’s $9.1 billion purchase of a stake in Russia’s Rosneft Oil and the participation of China’s Fosun International Ltd in a consortium of investors that bought a 10 percent stake in Polyus , Russia’s top gold producer.
+Marich pointed to CEFC China Energy’s $9.1 billion purchase of a stake in Russia’s Rosneft Oil ROSM.MM and the participation of China’s Fosun International Ltd (0656.HK) in a consortium of investors that bought a 10 percent stake in Polyus (PLZL.MM), Russia’s top gold producer.

 Marich was in Beijing to promote the Moscow Exchange and Belt and Road investment opportunities on the final leg of a three-city tour that included Shenzhen and Shanghai.